Ravath/MightyGeneratorPython/README.md

 Some generation implementations.

 ## GUI
+Intended for Android using Kivy (In progress).

+### Borderloot
 A GUI manipulation of the Borderloot generation.
-Intended for Android using Kivy (In progress).
+### Catalog
+A GUI for accessing every implemented generations and executing them.
+ - Uses only files prefixed 'gen_'.
+ - A generator named 'generation' must be initialized.

 ## Macro